The role of twins in computing planar supports of hypergraphs

-\paragraph{Outline of the proof of Theorem\nobreakspace \ref {sepseq}.} \looseness=-1 We first transform the planar embedding of~$G$ into an embedding in the sphere and apply Theorem\nobreakspace \ref {scbd} from which we obtain a \scbd{} for $G$ of width at most~$2r$.
-The edge bipartitions in Theorem\nobreakspace \ref {sepseq} are defined based on the edges in a longest path in the decomposition tree corresponding to the \scbd.
-The longest path in the decomposition tree has length at least $2\log(n)$, and the edges on this path will define a sequence of edge bipartitions, a supersequence of the one in Theorem\nobreakspace \ref {sepseq}.
-We define a signature for each bipartition, a string containing \signumbits\ bits, which determines the pairs of edge bipartitions that can be glued so that we obtain an \loutp\ graph.
-The sequence in Theorem\nobreakspace \ref {sepseq} is then obtained from those bipartitions which have the same signature.
+\paragraph{Outline of the proof of \cref{sepseq}.} We first transform the planar embedding of~$G$ into an embedding in the sphere.
+Using the fact that $r$-outerplanar graphs have branchwidth at most $2r$~\cite{Biedl15}, we may apply \cref{scbd}, from which we obtain a \scbd{} for $G$ of width at most~$2r$ (recall that the width of a branch decomposition is the size of its largest middle set).
+The edge bipartitions in \cref{sepseq} are defined based on the edges in a longest path in the decomposition tree corresponding to the \scbd.
+The longest path in the decomposition tree has length at least $2\log(n)$, and the edges on this path define a sequence of edge bipartitions, a supersequence of the one in \cref{sepseq}.
+We define a labeling for each bipartition, which is a string containing \signumbits\ bits, that determines the pairs of edge bipartitions that can be glued so to obtain an \loutp\ graph.
+The sequence in \cref{sepseq} is then obtained from those bipartitions that have the same labeling.
 The sphere-cut property of the branch decomposition gives one noose in the sphere for each edge bipartition in the sequence, such that it separates the parts in the edge bipartition from one another.
-The nooses of the \scbd\ will be crucial in the proof of Statement\nobreakspace (\ref {sepseq:glueable}) in Theorem\nobreakspace \ref {sepseq}, that is, the \loutp{ity} of the glued graphs.
+The nooses of the \scbd\ will be crucial in the proof of \cref{sepseq:glueable} in \cref{sepseq}, that is, the \loutp{ity} of the glued graphs.